hashicorp/terraform-provider-hcp/docs/resources/vault_cluster_admin_token.md

 The Vault cluster admin token resource generates an admin-level token for the HCP Vault cluster.

-This resource generates an admin token for the Vault cluster and auto-refreshes that token when it is about to expire.
+This resource saves a single admin token per Vault cluster and auto-refreshes the token when it is about to expire.
 Destroying this resource *does not* invalidate the admin token.

 ## Example Usage